TimSC/primordial/README.md

 *   Start a simulation from a file name.
 *   Biot diseases (variable duration, transmissibility, toxicity)
 *   The ability for a biot to become exclusively a male (generating little white sperm).

+Version 3.16 improves video performance and adds the dreaded PURPLE PLAGUE.
+The purple plague reduces dense populations.
+The plague is transmitted biot to biot through contact.
+Biots can fight off the infection with energy but never gain immunity from the disease.

+Over Primordial Life 3.0, version 3.1 adds networking capability.
+What’s that mean?
+It means you can connect your biot world to other biot worlds.
+Instead of a biot bouncing off a wall, it can go through the wall to another computer.
+You can connect each side of your screen to another computer (or even to your own if you’d like).
+The computer you connect to can also connect to other computers as well.
+In this manner, you can create an environment of virtually unlimited size.
+Watch the diversity of life increase as the space over which they can evolve increases.
+You can construct networked worlds of several different shapes by selecting which side connects to what computer.

+You’ll find most of the details of the simulation explained in the following sections.

+## What is the purpose of Primordial Life?

+I wrote Primordial Life to capture the principles of evolution in an interesting and visual way.
+This is the fourth version of Primordial Life.

 I want to thank everyone who sent me suggestions for improving Primordial Life.
 Unfortunately, I didn’t have near the time to implement all of them.
 I hope you find the new features I selected as interesting as I do.